rzntu/academic-kickstart/content/post/20-FOR-Twenty/index.md

 ## The Great Divide

+The most impressive sentence is **EMH is our North Star even if we often or always veer 15 degrees left or right of it.**

 For efficient market hypothesis that the simple statement that security prices fully reflect all available information, there is always a debate.
 Here, AQR founders provide their own insights toward this debate.

 Firstly, they pointed out that to make any statement about market efficiency, you need to make some assertion of how the market should reflect information.
 Therefore, here is a joint hypothesis.
 For example, CAPM model defines that how prices are set.
 Therefore, we can not tell which of two ideas you are rejecting from the evidences.